 You will receive a notification on your phone that a seizure was detected.
 Tap on the message to open up the Alert App.
 Once you are in the app, you just need to tap on Cancel Alert.

-You should then receive a message letting you know the alert has been canceled, and the alert will be categorized as a false alarm in the Alerts section of the app.
+You should then receive a message letting you know the alert has been cancelled, and the alert will then appear in the Alerts tab under Alerts to be reviewed.

 Notify Caregivers that you’re OK